jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 </div>

 #### Create image caption using RNN
+Let's use a real example for RNN.
 How to create captions for an image?
-For example, we may input a school bus image into the RNN and expect it to create a caption like:
+For example, we take a school bus image into the RNN and output a caption like:
 <div class="imgcap">
 <img src="/assets/rnn/cap.png" style="border:none;">
 </div>